john-science/python_for_scientists/classes/14_netcdf/lecture_14.md

  * Coming Soon: examples of creating and reading IOAPI-formatted files

-## Example Code
+## Example Scripts

-If you want to try running the examples above, you might find it easier to download the entire lecture as a simple [Python script](https://raw.githubusercontent.com/theJollySin/python_for_scientists/master/classes/14_netcdf/working_netcdf4_example.py).
+ * The non-IOAPI portion of the lecture in one handy [Python script](https://raw.githubusercontent.com/theJollySin/python_for_scientists/master/classes/14_netcdf/working_netcdf4_example.py).

 ## Problem Sets